ted-devs/django-practice/django-tutorial-official/README.md

 - **URL Configuration** - These are also called *URLconf* and are defined in the `urls.py` file.
 URL patterns are defined in this file, using django's `path()` function.
 The `name` parameter passed to this function is convenient for naming that specific route, for reference in templates and other places.
 - **Database Configuration** - You can configure which database to use in the `settings.py` file of your project.
 This file acts as a global configuration module.
 By default, django uses *SQLite*, however its use is not recommended in production.
 - **Timezone Configuration** - You can configure the timezone django uses to display, interpret and store datetime values.
+- **Django Shell** - Interactive shell, when started from `manage.py`, will have the django context enabled.
+Using this shell you can explore the database API, and test your models and manipulate the db.